 OK.
 I’m sold.
 How do I have sex without penetration?

 Well, given that sex without penetration can involve almost anything – from hand-jobs to frotting and fetish – the first thing to do is understand that your focus should be purely on pleasure.
 The ‘base’ system often makes people mistakenly think that the ‘further’ you go, the better – that sex is a valuable end-point after some arbitrarily progressive steps (snog – first base, touching – second base, etc).
 Lie with your partner – clothed or unclothed – and concentrate on everything you’re doing to each other.
 Touches, kisses, caresses.
 Experiment with what feels good to each of you.
-Remove whichever clothes you feel comfortable.
+Remove whichever clothes you feel comfortable removing.
 Move into the positions that feel best for you both.

 Using sex toys during sex without penetration can help you enhance all of that pleasure – whether it’s a bullet vibrator applied to just the right spot or a set of nipple clamps that gives them the right sensations.
-Couples sex toys like the PULSE II DUO can be used as hand-held vibrators, to get the powerful sensations in just the right place, as well as for partnered sex without penetration.
+Couples sex toys like PULSE DUO can be used as hand-held vibrators, to get the powerful sensations in just the right place, as well as for partnered sex without penetration.
 The toy wraps round his penis, with silicon ‘wings’ to hold it in place, then she sits (or lies – whatever’s most comfortable) on top of him, with the external vibrator pressing against her clit.

 Sex without penetration: could I still get pregnant?